mattstewable/GPT-google-sheets/README.md

 More detailed explanations for how to use the functions is provided in the 'examples' sheet.

-This repository was created by Moritz Laurer.
-If it is useful for you, give it a 🌟.
-If you have questions, reach out on [LinkedIn](https://www.linkedin.com/in/moritz-laurer/) or [Twitter](https://twitter.com/MoritzLaurer).

 ## License
 The script is licensed under the permissive [Responsible AI End-User License v0.1 (RAIL)](https://www.licenses.ai/ai-licenses).
 You are free to use it for pretty much any non-commercial or commercial purpose, but it cannot be used for criminal or similar activities.
 Note that I have added a call to the OpenAI moderation API to prevent misuse of the model.